C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <li> 8th place HEXA OSINT CTF V2 2023 Team CogitOSINT Ergo Sum [Sopra Steria]- 116 Teams participated.
 <li> Participated in the 2022 DefCon https://defcon.org Trace Labs OSINT CTF, Las Vegas, USA (7th Place with The Osint Unit)
 <li> Participated Solo in the RACTF - Digital Overdose 2022 Conference CTF (Teams of 4 players), 27th place out of over 450 teams</li>
+<li> Featured in the <a href=https://osintnewsletter.com/p/the-osint-newsletter-july-2023> Jake Creps July 2023 OSINT Newsletter</a> regarding the Google Calendar OSINT Technique to check if an email is valid that was found.
+<li> Featured in the <a href=https://644w7.r.a.d.sendibm1.com/mk/mr/sh/1f8JAEjGcfF85v6RgNXbSXMreF/Lizgp5au4XQp> Intelfe July 2023 Newsletter</a> regarding the Google Calendar OSINT Technique found.
-<li> Featured in the July 2023 <a href=https://preview.mailerlite.com/d5n9d8q0s0/2260397387069529087/o2t5/> OSINT Jobs Newsletter</a> regarding a new Google Calendar OSINT Technique that was found.
+<li> Featured in the July 2023 <a href=https://preview.mailerlite.com/d5n9d8q0s0/2260397387069529087/o2t5/> OSINT Jobs Newsletter</a> regarding the new Google Calendar OSINT Technique that was found.
 <li> Featured in the <a href=https://github.com/jakecreps> Jake Creps</a> OSINT Newsletter in relation to a new Google Chat Technique found
 <li> Featured in <a href=https://sector035.nl/articles/2022-35>Week in OSINT 2022-35</a> by <a href=https://twitter.com/Sector035>@Sector035</a> [Archived on WayBack Machine] <a/></li>
 <li> Featured again in relation to Masto OSINT tool in <a href=https://sector035.nl/articles/2022-45>Week in OSINT 2022-45</a> [Archived on WayBack Machine] <a/></li>